Hiking Boots vs Hiking Shoes (Side-By-Side Comparison)

 Terrain

-Most trail runners and similar types of shoes are best for well-maintained trails.
+Trail runners and similar shoe types are most suitable for well-maintained trails.

 Waterproof Options